mengzhisuoliu/FFmpeg-Builds-Win32/README.md

 Windows builds are targetting Windows 7 and newer.

-Linux builds are targetting Ubuntu 16.04 (glibc-2.23 + linux-4.4) and anything more recent.

 ## Auto-Builds

 Builds run daily at 12:00 UTC (or GitHubs idea of that time) and are automatically released on success.